Production Across Countries

 Most of the MNC are giant-sized.
 Their assets, sales and profits run into multi-crores.

 1. Availability of capital and foreign investment

 MNC help to solve the problem of capital and foreign investment by under developed and developing countries.
-MNCs set up factories, and offices for production in these developing and underdevloping countries and make huge investment.
+MNCs set up factories, and offices for production in these developing and underdeveloping countries and make a huge investments.
 The money that is spent to buy assets is called investment.
-Investment made by these MNCs is called foreign investment.
+The investment made by these MNCs is called foreign investment.

 2. Availability of foreign exchange

 MNCs can be helpful in solving the problem of foreign exchange of the underdeveloped and developing countries.
 In 1905 India faced a huge shortage of foreign exchange but with the entry of MNCs, it has surplus foreign exchange reserves.